Providence Asset Group’s Master Plan for 1.2GWh of clean energy hydrogen storage to power the regional communities of NSW and VIC

 The ground-breaking game changer is the 30MWh advanced hybrid storage technology – including hydrogen storage and traditional Li-ion batteries that will be attached to each project.

-Providence Asset Group, a leading Australian Environmental, Social and Governance investor in renewable and clean energy projects, has announced its NSW Master Plan that includes 28 solar farms across the state, a mix of Providence-owned and community-owned projects, along with innovative storage facilities based on technology pioneered in Australia.
-The company is also exploring similar opportunities in Victoria, potentially giving Providence the largest portfolio of regional community based solar projects of any renewable energy investment company in Australia.
+Providence Asset Group (PAG), a leading Australian Environmental, Social and Governance investor in renewable and clean energy projects, has announced its NSW Master Plan that includes 28 solar farms across the state, a mix of PAG-owned and community-owned projects, along with innovative storage facilities based on technology pioneered in Australia.
+The company is also exploring similar opportunities in Victoria, potentially giving PAG the largest portfolio of regional community based solar projects of any renewable energy investment company in Australia.

 The $500 million investment includes $250 million in the construction of the solar farms themselves, and another $250 million in storage solutions for the energy that’s generated.